andrewsingh/song-search-arena/README.md

 # Song Search Arena

-A lightweight web application for conductin blinded pairwise evaluations of music retrieval systems.
-The tool is **model-agnostic** and can be used with any type of music retrieval system (embeddings, symbolic features, hybrid models, collaborative filtering, etc.).
+A lightweight web application for conducting blinded pairwise evaluations of music retrieval systems.
+The tool is **model-agnostic** and can be used to evaluate any type of music retrieval approach (embeddings, symbolic features, hybrid models, collaborative filtering, etc.).

 ---